dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 The following artifacts shall be created:
 - The documentation for code (based on doxy comments);
 - The installation packages for Windows, Mac and Linux latest version.

-to speak main readm file sttucute, git hubm bages and How to get more engagement with your open source project

 &nbsp;&nbsp;&nbsp; Honestly, I didn't learn much as a Delivery Manager.
 Still, here are some points to consider...